zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 ## 5/27/25 Genomic Tip Extraction

 On 5/27/25, Natalie and I attempted Maggie's Qiagen Genomic Tip HMW extraction protocol, which was successful for P. acuta in the past.
-[P. acuta link is here](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/pacuta-HMW/) and detailed protocol [here](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/HMW-Tip-Protocol/).
+The detailed protocol is [here](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/HMW-Tip-Protocol/) and here are example srteps and results for [P. meandrina](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/pm-HMW-2/) and [P. acuta](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/pacuta-HMW/) .
 However, all of the buffers are very expired.
+Because these components are the most sensitive to degradation, I used new Proteinase K and RNAse A from other kits.
+I used RNAse A from the NEB HMW kit and Proteinase K from a Zymo Quick RNA/DNA extraction kit (same concentration.)

-I followed her protocol exactly, except I warmed the Tris EDTA buffer to 55 ºC prior to elution.
+Other than the above mentioned change of the ProK and RNAse A, I followed her protocol exactly, except I warmed the Tris EDTA buffer to 55 ºC prior to elution.
 I can't imagine this hurt, since the tubes go straight into that temperature after elution, but I wanted to note it.
 After elution, as recommended, I incubated the tubes for 1hr at 55 ºC in the Theremomixer, no shaking, and then transferred to an orbital shaker 200rpm overnight.
+Our tissue input was 0.97 g.

 ### QC results